Gatiens/395project-mirror/spec/spec.md

 -------------
 1. Show user's name and position within the EPL.
 2. Show timeline:
-  a.
-Include actions the user is involved in
+  1. Include actions the user is involved in
-  b.
-Include strategic goals
+  2. Include strategic goals
-  c.
-Include business plan goals
+  3. Include business plan goals
 3. Search bar to search for documents.
 4. Show Notifications.